FOR IMMEDIATE RELEASE

 MAIN STREET FROM CHURCH STREET TO MUMFORD STREET

 Please join us at the Brianna’s Kindness Park at the corner of Smith Street and School Street for a special Dedication Ceremony.

-To view “all” Council and Committee meeting agendas, just click on the “agenda” button on the home page to view the Town’s meeting schedule, agendas and packets.
+To view all Council and Committee meeting agendas, just click on the “Meeting Agendas” button on the home page to view the Town’s meeting schedule, agendas, packets, minutes and videos.

 American Rescue Plan Act (ARPA) Basics